Rubinder25/AutoCLI/README.md

 ### Commands

-If a flag alias and flag have '-' then they are considered as options.
+If in flag config `alias` and `flag` have '-' then it is considered as options.
 If it doesn't begin with '-' then it is considered as command.

 ### Argument vs Boolean flags